-Figure 3 illustrates how a manufacturer maintains their products' quality-assured status.
-Periodically, without notice to the manufacturer, each product may undergo market check testing, in which samples are procured from the local retail market and tested using the Market Check Method.
-The test results are compared to the product's advertising materials and the Lighting Global Standardized Specifications Sheet; any discrepancies result in a re-test with a sample size of six per test to confirm the problem.
-The samples for retesting may be obtained from the retail market or random warehouse sampling at the discretion of the Lighting Global program.
-In addition, re-testing with randomly selected products is required after two years for products that have met the Minimum Quality Standards if the manufacturer wishes to maintain the status of the product.
-If the product under consideration for renewal is identical to the original product (i.e. no significant design changes have been made), then a renewal test with a sample size of two may be used (six units of the product are required to complete this testing).
-If significant changes have been made to the design, full QTM testing is required.
-In any case, if re-testing shows that the product no longer meets the Minimum Quality Standards, the product loses its status.
+Figure 3 illustrates how a manufacturer maintains their products' quality-verified status.
+Periodically, without notice to the manufacturer, each product may undergo market check testing, in which samples are procured from local retail markets and tested using the Market Check Method.
+The test results are compared to the product's advertising materials and the Lighting Global SSS; any discrepancies result in a re-test with a sample size of six per test to confirm the problem (or a sample size of four in the case of SHS products).
+The samples for re-testing may be obtained from the retail market or random warehouse sampling at the discretion of the Lighting Global program.
+For products quality-verified through the proposed AVM testing, market check testing of each product is guaranteed.

+If a manufacturer wishes to maintain the quality-verified status of its product after two years, re-testing with randomly selected products is required.
+If the product under consideration for renewal is identical to the original product (i.e. no significant design changes have been made), then a renewal test with a sample size of two may be used (at least six units of the product are required to complete this testing).
+However, if significant changes have been made to the design, full QTM testing is required.
+In any case, if re-testing shows that the product no longer meets the Quality Standards, the product loses its quality-verified status.